 - Students demonstrate an awareness of music as a part of daily life.

 Young minds require a solid foundation of knowledge to support future learning.
-Our Elementary School is designed to excite students, instilling a love of learning and priming them for success at an early age.
+Our Early Childhood School is designed to excite students, instill a love of learning and prime them for success at an early age.

 Expeditionary Learning ( What will students learn in the English Language Arts?)

 The K-12 curriculum offers two hours of literacy instruction per day, depending on the grade level.
-At the heart of the curriculum, at all grade levels, are the hour-long module lessons.
 Each grade level includes four modules, which span a full school year.
 The four modules allow students to build important content knowledge based on a compelling topic related to science, social studies, or literature.
 Each module uses rich authentic texts throughout.

 What students learn in Units 1 and 2 helps them prepare for this performance task.
 (This is the principle of “backward design” in action.)